 All of the classes are recorded.
 If you miss a class, you can keep pace with the group by viewing the recordings at your own convenience during the week.

-Whether you’re a parent, caregiver, educator, or professional, this course offers invaluable insights into the complexities of adolescence, helping you foster stronger connections and provide the guidance adolescents need to thrive.
+Whether you’re a parent, caregiver, educator, or professional, this course offers invaluable insights into the complexities of adolescence and sexuality, helping you foster stronger connections and provide the guidance adolescents need to thrive.

 Please note: you will receive access to the course one week before the start date.
 There will be some material to review before the first class.